OscarMui/balance-scale-web/README.md

-# oscarmui.github.io
+# balance-scale-web

-A website about me.
+Simple static website for my game for marketing.

 ## Installation